CharlieHomewood/website/_posts/projects/Making percentile radars/2023-07-14-project1-post2.md

 First, we store an empty list - list() - inside an object called "tables".
 This "tables" object is where all the data frames we are going to scrape from fbref will be stored.

 The for loop uses the "urls" object we created earlier.
-For each url in our "urls" object, we peform the following process, one-by-one, until all the urls have been looped through:
+For each url in our "urls" object, we perform the following process, one-by-one, until all the urls have been looped through:
  - Create a temporary object called "name".
 Store inside this object the 6th subdirectory of the url.
 This is unique for each table in our "urls" list and serves as a name for the table.
  - Take our empty "tables" list and nest the name inside it.
 Then under this name in our list we add the data:
      - Read the html code from the url - read_html()